ORRAA Policy Brief: Deep Seabed Mining

 Recommendations

-ORRAA and its members include private finance and insurance partners representing trillions of dollars of assets under management, together with governments, multilateral institutions, and civil society.
-ORRAA echoes the concerns of a growing number of financial institutions, businesses, governments scientists, and civil society with regards to the lack of a full understanding of the environmental, social and economic risks of DSM.
-ORRAA is also concerned that there are not strong regulatory frameworks in place to manage this activity, including the need for a more transparent, accountable, inclusive and environmentally responsible International Seabed Authority.
-As such, ORRAA recommends a precautionary pause on DSM until at least 2030 in ‘the Area’ (the seabed in areas beyond national jurisdictions); and for countries to not allow DSM activity within their own jurisdictional waters.
+ORRAA echoes the concerns of a growing number of financial institutions, businesses, governments, scientists, and civil society with regard to the lack of a full understanding of the environmental, social and economic risks of DSM.
+ORRAA is also concerned that robust regulatory frameworks are not in place to enable the International Seabed Authority to manage this activity in a transparent, accountable, inclusive, and environmentally responsible manner.
+As such, ORRAA recommends:

 To read the full ORRAA Policy Brief on Deep Seabed Mining, please click here.